x0b/rcx/.github/ISSUE_TEMPLATE/feature-request.md

 <!-- describe your goals or problems, save the solution for the next question -->

-#### What should extRact be able to do differently to help with this problem?
+#### What should Round Sync be able to do differently to help with this problem?
 <!-- describe your ideas: how would you solve this problem?  -->